Simply put, experiential education is learning by doing. It is hands-on and participatory.

-- Center for Career and Professional Development programs.
-71 percent of K students participate in career coaching, networking receptions, career workshops, internships, externships and career treks, among others;
+- The College’s Center for Career and Professional Development.
+Seventy-one percent of K students participate in career coaching, networking receptions, career workshops, internships, externships and career treks, among other programs.

-- study abroad programs.
-70 percent of students participate in a meaningful, immersive international and intercultural experience;
+- Study-abroad programs.
+Seventy percent of K students participate in a meaningful, immersive international and intercultural experience.

 - Senior Individualized Projects.
-All students engage in a Senior Individualized Project, an in-depth research or creative project done in the senior year; and
+All K students complete a Senior Individualized Project, an in-depth research or creative work, in their senior year.

-- service-learning projects.
-About two thirds of students participate in community-based courses and student-led co-curricular programs.
+- Service-learning projects.
+About two-thirds of K students participate in community-based courses and student-led co-curricular programs.

 But experience only presents the promise of learning.
 Those who make the most of these kinds of experiences have thought their way through them.
-They determine their goals up-front, they reflect on their observations throughout their experience and they analyze the outcomes.
+They determine their goals up front, reflect on their observations throughout their experience and analyze the outcomes.
 This is what the K-Plan is all about.

 Excellent academics are the foundation of a college experience.
 Experiential learning provides the opportunity to deepen and contextualize intellectual thought.
 Theory learned but not tested remains an abstract idea.
 Theory applied connects the abstract with reality and the future.
 Learn more about Kalamazoo College and apply today.